 - State Government Agencies

 - Scientific Consulting Services

 Job Growth, Salary and Related Sociology Fields

 Job growth for sociologists are expected to increase as research into society and the resulting public policy become more and more important.
 The number of positions will continue to be limited due to budgeting constraints, though the field itself is expected to expand as sociological research is applied to new and different areas of interest.
 Employment at colleges and universities will remain constant.
-The average wage can range between $60,000 and $100,000 dollar per year based on the type of work and nature of the employer.
+The median annual income for a sociologist is $79,750 which can vary based on the type of work and sector of employment.